2020PB/police-brutality/reports/Oregon.md

 ### Federal agents arrest protester without identifying themselves or stating charges | July 15th

-Federal agents approach a small group of protesters on the sidewalk.
+Federal agents approach a small group of protesters on the sidewalk near 2nd and Main.
 They seize a protester, place them in an unmarked car, and drive off.
 They make no attempt to identify themselves, to read the protester their rights, or to state the charges against the protester.

 Additional footage and news establish that this is a pattern of behavior, not an isolated incident.